MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-utilization-process.md

 > [!NOTE]
 >
-> - Process capacity overage is only possible in an environment where some Process capacity or Unattended RPA capacity has been allocated
+> - Process capacity overage is only possible in an environment where some process capacity or unattended RPA capacity has been allocated
-> - Process capacity overage is also possible in an environment where some Hosted RPA capacity has been allocated
+> - Process capacity overage is also possible in an environment where some hosted RPA capacity has been allocated

 ### Machine in overage